UX Rating evaluates what percentage of real user experiences are Good, Need Improvement, or Poor as a percentage.

 How to improve your UX Rating#

-Since UX Rating is a composite of four metrics, improving any one of them will lift your overall score.
-Focus on the metrics where the largest share of ratings fall outside "good":
+Since UX Rating is a composite of four metrics, improving any one of them will lift your overall rating.

 - Improve Largest Contentful Paint — optimise images, reduce server response times, eliminate render-blocking resources.